-In 1946, Mary Sill Baker organized the first playgroup for faculty children at the Stevens Institute of Technology began a playgroup for their own young children, forming Stevens Cooperative School with just a few students.
+In 1946, Mary Sill Baker organized the first playgroup for faculty children at the Stevens Institute of Technology.
+Classes were held in the Castle Stevens solarium on Castle Point.
 Today, and many generations later, Stevens has grown to more than 430 students, ages 3 through 14, and expanded its reach to campuses located in Hoboken and Jersey City, New Jersey.

-Stevens starts its first Kindergarten program at St. Matthews Presbyterian Church at 9th Street and Hudson Street.
+Stevens starts its first Kindergarten program at St. Matthews Presbyterian Church at 9th and Hudson Streets.

-Stevens buys a building at 220 Willow Street to house its Kindergarten-4th grade students.
+Stevens purchases a building at 220 Willow Street to house its Kindergarten-4th grade students.

-The School moves into the Rue Building at 3rd Street and Garden Street, where our Hoboken Campus 1st-8th grades remain today.
+The school moves into the Rue Building at 3rd Street and Garden Street, where our Hoboken campus 1st-6th grades remain today.

-Stevens expands to Middle School, adding a 5th grade in 1997 and announcing the addition of 6th grade for the 1997-1998 school year.
+Stevens expands to middle school, adding a 5th grade in 1997 and announcing the addition of 6th grade for the 1997-1998 school year.

-The School graduates its first 8th grade class.
+The first 8th grade class graduates from Stevens.

-Stevens moves its PreK and Kindergarten classes to 301 Bloomfield Street, purchasing the building with funds from its first Capital Campaign.
+The school moves its PreK and Kindergarten classes to 301 Bloomfield Street, purchasing the building with funds from its first capital campaign.

 Stevens opens a second campus at Newport in Jersey City with Kindergarten-2nd grade, and the commitment to add one grade per year at the new location.